DirtyHarryLYL/HAKE/README.md

 to unzip them and get hake\_large\_annotation.json for train set of HAKE-Large respectively.
 More details about the format are shown in [Dataset format](Annotations/README.md).

-## HAKE-AVA
+### Extra 40 verb categories

-The image set and labels are open sourced and you can download them from [Google Drive](https://drive.google.com/open?id=14K_4FfjviJNDVLJdGM96W2ZLN55dDb2-).
+We also provided the image set and part-state labels of the extra 40 verb categories.
+You can download them from [Google Drive](https://drive.google.com/open?id=14K_4FfjviJNDVLJdGM96W2ZLN55dDb2-).
+The verb\_list, part-state\_list is attached in the zip file.
+For these 40 verb categories, objects are limited to coco80 categories but object bounding boxes and categories are optional (e.g. `dance` has no interactive objects).

 ## TODOS